Going Green

 Reform 11: Polyculture

-Reforestation should focus on planting not only trees, but whole forests.
-A healthy forest includes smaller plants, animals, and fungi.
+A healthy forest includes not only trees, but also smaller plants, animals, and fungi.
 Healthy ecosystems recycle nutrients, retain water, and resist disease.
-Studies have shown that diverse, multi-layered forests sequester more carbon than trees alone, fostering both ecological and economic resilience.
+Diverse forests sequester more carbon than trees alone, fostering both ecological and economic resilience.

 The goal should be to recreate natural forest structure and function: using native species, encouraging natural regeneration where possible, and integrating community-managed forest areas.
-A “forest-first” approach turns replanting into a self-sustaining ecosystem, rather than a short-term carbon fix.
+This turns replanting into a self-sustaining ecosystem, rather than a short-term carbon fix.

 Costa Rica has reversed decades of deforestation by restoring native forests.
 Rwanda has integrated native forests with fruit trees and crops, coupling restoration with improved food security.
 China’s Loess Plateau has seen the world’s largest-scale ecosystem restoration: Grain for Green.
 This project began in 1999, and has turned 170,000 km2 of barren land into thriving forests and grasslands.